cyclingProfessor/humannetwork/README.md

 Client Use
 ================
-Clients will enter an IP address or hostname and a port number.
+Clients will enter an IP address or host name and a port number.
 TOgether with the message "Welcome to the DarkNet."
 They will then be connected.
 The interface should display their NODE ID.

-Cleints will be able to formulate packets, but the maximum message sent will by the cleint should be 40 characters.
+Clients will be able to formulate packets, but the maximum message sent will by the client should be 40 characters.

 Clients can (automatically):
  Add a nonce (4 digits) to the end of a message